distarla/FrontEnd-Project/README.md

 On a personal level it was a challenge for me to manage the lack of time and exhaustion.
 As for the technological content, even though I was expecting to have some troubles since in fact, we didn't really approached React much in-depth in classes, I was secure that with my easiness to find solutions through research I would be able to overcome them.
 The reality was that for as much as a solution-getter I could be, the time needed for that, would not had allowed me to finish the project in time.
 There was a point in which I realized I would really not be able to add more functionalities to the basic objective of the project as the time wasted searching for solutions was too much.
 As such, I began asking for help, not because I couldn't understand on my own, but because I didn't had the time or was just too exhausted to be able to, even though, in reality, I happened to solve the vast majority of my questions before I got them answered.
 Specifically speaking on struggles, I struggled a lot with the calendar component.
 I tried many calendar libraries until I was suggested @fullcalendar.
 Even at that point I struggled with adapting the example code I could find to React and specifically to v18.
-One of my biggest struggles was updating the state throughout some components which weren't updating at the right time and getting me the desired result.
+I believe my biggest struggle was updating the state throughout some components which weren't updating at the right time and getting me the desired result so, I needed some help with this part.
 I also struggled a lot with the design, particularly on managing to make the calendar responsive.
 Although I was aiming for a minimalistic design, this area is not one of my strengths since I am not an imaginative person and this plus the fact that practically all I had was a pre-designed calendar component left me struggling a bit.
 The other issues were mainly a question of never having done it before but solving it through research.
 As for project control I also had a bit of a struggle.
 Since it was my first time using git and GitHub, I was aiming to make a commit only when I had a functionality implemented and a push to GitHub only with a major implementation and code and css reviewed.
 It got to a time were I miss some commands, got some errors and to go back to create a new and clean repository would be too much time consuming.
 I also began to make commits even though I still haven't got the code functioning because I spend too much time without a breakthrough and I wanted to have a history of my tries.
 I haven't realized yet how to merge only the solution from a branch with a history of failed attempts.